Kaifazad/Pixel-Wall/README.md

 > 🖼️ *Screenshots are stored in* `assets/screenshots/` *inside the repo.*

 ---
+## ❓ Why Pixel Wall?
+- Faster than most wallpaper apps
+- No ads
+- Clean Material You UI
+- No tracking or analytics
+- Fully open source
+- Free forever

+---
 ## ⚙️ Tech Stack

 - ⚛️ **React Native** – Cross-platform framework